Caregiver: Monitoring

-The caregiver is in close contact with the person receiving care and should monitor their health in a reasonable way.
+The caregiver remains in close contact with the person receiving care and monitors their health.

-Some people receiving care require that someone take notice of their breathing.
-It is expected that a caregiver would notice changes in breathing, and that if a doctor advised a caregiver to watch for something, then the caregiver should be able to follow the doctor's instructions in monitoring the person.

-Some people receiving care require that the caregiver monitor their body temperature.
-If this needs to be done, a doctor will advise the caregiver on how to use a thermometer.
-For people who need blood pressure monitoring, blood glucose monitoring, or other specific health monitoring, then a doctor will advise the care giver on how to do this.
-The caregiver should watch for changes in a person's mental condition, including becoming unhappy, withdrawn, less interested, confused, or otherwise not as healthy as they have been.
-In all monitoring, the caregiver's duty is to take notes of anything unusual and share it with the doctor.
+Some people receiving care require someone to monitor their breathing or body temperature.
+It is expected that a caregiver would notice changes in breathing and should be able to follow the doctor's instructions in monitoring the person.
+Some patients may also need blood pressure monitoring, blood glucose monitoring, or other specific health monitoring.
+In these cases, a doctor will advise the caregiver on how to use a thermometer or other tools required.
+Caregivers watch for changes in a person's mental condition, including becoming unhappy, withdrawn, less interested, confused, or otherwise not as healthy as they have been.
+In all monitoring, the caregiver takes notes of anything unusual and shares it with the doctor.

 Keeping the person mentally alert

-There is a link between mental health and physical health and mind–body interventions may increase physical health by improving mental health.
+Mental health and physical health are linked, and mind–body interventions may increase physical health by improving mental health.
 These practices seek to improve a person's quality of life by helping them socialize with others, keep friendships, do hobbies, and enjoy whatever physical exercise is appropriate.
+In many cases, these activities are performed or helped in by caregivers.

 Caregivers encourage people to leave their homes for the health benefits of the resulting physical and mental activity.
-Depending on a person's situation, a walk through their own neighborhood or a visit to a park may require planning or have risks, but it is good to do so when possible.
+This is supported by evidence that shows social connection and social support help improve one's mental health and increase the benefits of physical activity.
+Also, the interaction and sense of belonging during an activity helps their psychological wellbeing.
+Depending on a person's situation, a walk through their own neighborhood or a visit to a park may require planning or have risks, but it is done when possible.

-Depending on a person's situation, it may be useful for them to meet others also getting similar care services.
-Many places offer exercise groups to join.
-Social clubs may host hobby groups for art classes, social outings, or to play games.
-For elderly people there may be senior clubs which organize day trips.